BHP Group (LON:BHP) Given “Hold” Rating at Berenberg Bank

-A number of other research firms also recently weighed in on BHP.
-Deutsche Bank Aktiengesellschaft reissued a hold rating and set a GBX 2,100 ($28.23) target price on shares of BHP Group in a research report on Wednesday, January 19th.
-Liberum Capital reaffirmed a sell rating and issued a GBX 1,750 ($23.53) price target on shares of BHP Group in a research note on Thursday, January 20th.
-Finally, Barclays lifted their price target on shares of BHP Group from GBX 2,000 ($26.89) to GBX 2,350 ($31.59) and gave the company an equal weight rating in a research note on Thursday, January 13th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and an average target price of GBX 2,251.43 ($30.27).
+Several other equities analysts have also recently weighed in on BHP.
+Barclays lifted their price objective on BHP Group from GBX 2,000 ($26.89) to GBX 2,350 ($31.59) and gave the company an equal weight rating in a report on Thursday, January 13th.
+Deutsche Bank Aktiengesellschaft reaffirmed a hold rating and issued a GBX 2,100 ($28.23) price objective on shares of BHP Group in a report on Wednesday, January 19th.
+Finally, Liberum Capital reaffirmed a sell rating and issued a GBX 1,750 ($23.53) price objective on shares of BHP Group in a report on Thursday, January 20th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and three have given a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of Hold and an average price target of GBX 2,251.43 ($30.27).

 BHP Group engages in the natural resources business in Australia, Europe, China, Japan, India, South Korea, rest of Asia, North America, South America, and internationally.
 It operates through Petroleum, Copper, Iron Ore, and Coal segments.
 The company engages in the exploration, development, and production of oil and gas properties; and mining of copper, silver, zinc, molybdenum, uranium, gold, iron ore, and metallurgical and energy coal.